Last Updated on October 3, 2017 by Audrey Scott

 Iran is again catching its share of headlines.
-So it seemed as good a time as any to share the story of our exit from the country at the end of last year — hopping a train en route from Tehran across the border to Turkey, then all the way to Istanbul.
+So it seemed as good a time as any to share the story of our exit from the country — hopping a train en route from Tehran across the border to Turkey, then all the way to Istanbul.
 One of the finest and most surprising segments of our around-the-world journey.

 When one of our Iran-savvy friends (thanks, Masha!) put into our heads the idea of taking the train from Iran to Turkey, we couldn’t let go.
 We love overland journeys and we love trains, but our budget and the time allotted for our Iranian tourist visas both conspired against us.
 We struggled to make it work, however, and our perseverance eventually paid off.